nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_05-PROP_MGMT.md

 >
 >"Got me to thinking, though," he says.
 "And I've decided to microchip all my critters in case one ever escapes.
 Or, heaven forbid, a customer decides to smuggle a snake or two out in their backpack.
 >
 >"So, I'm glad you're here.
-I'd like you to have a way to record the chip number for a critter.
+I'd like to have a way to record the chip number for a critter.
 Whatta you say?"
 >
->"I say we can do that!" you...say.
+>"I say we can do that," you...say.
 >
 >A few thoughts come to mind as you visualize adding a `chip_number` property to your critter classes.
 >#1.
 You should make sure the value is always input as a number, not a string, just to be consistent and predictable.
 >#2.
 Once a chip is added to an animal, that number is permanent and won't need to change.
 >#3.
 You're really glad you're not the employee who has to figure out how to microchip a copperhead.

-# re: thought #1 -- Enforcing Python Class Property Values
+## re: thought #1 -- Enforcing Python Class Property Values

 By default, if you set an attribute of an object instance in, say, the `__init__` method, those values can be changed without restriction.